2000 Census - 95

 In 1823, Josiah Hughes Bell established the Bells Landing (Sugar) Plantation on the Brazos River.
 The plantation served as a supply depot for settlements located upriver.
 In 1824 Bell laid out the town of Marion.
-Though he advertised lots in 1829, the promotion did not succeed.
-By 1831 the community called had a few cabins, a country store and the frame of Bell’s plantation house; it was referred to as Bell’s Landing.
+Though he advertised lots in 1829, the promotion failed.
+By 1831 the community had a few cabins, a country store and the frame of Bell’s plantation house and was referred to as Bell’s Landing.
 As more sugar and cotton plantations were established in the area, the community grew around the Bell home.
 Trading schooners carried goods from the river port to New Orleans.
 In 1827 Bell sold the townsite to Walter C. White.
+During the Texas Revolution, the town was an army enlistment point and ferrying dock.
 The community continued to be called Bell’s Landing until at least 1940.
-During the Texas Revolution, the town was an army enlistment point and ferrying dock.
 By 1842 the town was known as West Columbia, and it was renamed East Columbia.
-East Columbia prospered when Houston became the capital of Texas, and continued to prosper when the Houston Tap and Brazoria Railroad built a line to the town in 1859.
+East Columbia prospered when Houston became the capital of Texas and continued to prosper when the Houston Tap and Brazoria Railroad built a line to the town in 1859.
 The beginning of the Civil War stopped all growth.
-The town’s population hit a high of 1,500 in the 1890s, but was down to 150 by 1914.
+The town’s population hit a high of 1,500 in the 1890s but was down to 150 by 1914.
+The 2010 census was 95.
 The Columbia post office was renamed East Columbia in 1927.
 East Columbia is located on SH 35 and CR 703, two miles east of SH 36 and West Columbia, and 13 miles west of Angleton, Texas.

 East Columbia Main Street National Historic District: